-Minister Should Modify Toronto Official Plan Amendment 570 as Requested - In the Alternative, The Minister Should Refer the Minimum Density Mapping in OPA 570, SASP 675 to the Tribunal for a Hearing
+Minister Should Modify OPA 570 As Requested - In the Alternative, the Minister Should Refer the Minimum Density Mapping in OPA 570, Site and Area Specific Policy 675 to the Ontario Land Tribunal (the "Tribunal") for a Hearing

-It is clear that the City of Toronto's Official Plan Amendment 570 is not in conformity with the policies of the Growth Plan, as it does not properly encourage the intensification of Major Transit Station Areas and higher densities in transit supportive development.
-On the contrary, the City has set the minimum densities at such a low level, that any meaningful intensification will actually require Official Plan Amendment applications and lengthy approval processes, including potential exposure to appeals to the Ontario Land Tribunal.
-This clearly is not in conformity with provincial policy as articulated in both the Growth Plan and the Housing Supply Action Plan.
+It is clear that the City of Toronto's OPA 570 is not in conformity with the policies of the Growth Plan, as it does not properly encourage the intensification of Major Transit Station Areas and higher densities in transit-supportive development.
+On the contrary, the City has set the minimum densities at such a low level that any meaningful intensification will actually require Official Plan Amendment applications and lengthy approval processes, including potential exposure to appeals to the Tribunal.
+This clearly is not in conformity with Provincial policy as articulated in both the Growth Plan and the Housing Supply Action Plan.